ninjasphere/ninjasphere-snappy/docs/TESTING.md

 screen /dev/tty.usbmodem1411 115200
 ```

-* Login to the device using the standard snappy user name and password of Ubuntu.
+* Login to the device using the standard snappy user name and password of ubuntu in lower case.

 * Use sudo to login as root.